TeaEngineering/libchronicle/README.md

 and payload to ensure payload is not prematurely fetched and decoded before the working signal is clear. mfence used in this way stops both compiler re-ordering and cpu prefetch.

-The `directory-listing.cq4t` file is a simple counter of the min and max cycles, which is used to avoid probing the file system execessively with `stat` system calls during a reply and around the dateroll.
-It is memory-mapped to allow tailers to see cycle rolls in real time.
+The `directory-listing.cq4t` file (v4) or `metadata.cq4t` file (v5) is a simple counter of the min and max cycles, which is used to avoid probing the file system execessively with `stat` system calls during a reply and around the dateroll.
+It is memory-mapped into all appenders and tailers to see cycle rolls in real time.

 ## Bindings